paytweed/demo-v2-next/README.md

 Using the SDKv1 for the Checkout processes (both free-mint and paid-mint).
 And using the SDKv2 for the wallet creation, and management.

+The user first creates a Tweed wallet via the SDKv1,
+After that he sends the wallet address as the destination parameter to the SDKv2 checkout process.

-As a prerequisite for the project Tweed's dev team has deployed a dedicated demo NFT contract to the `Polygon Amoy` chain,
+As a prerequisite for the project, Tweed's dev team has deployed a dedicated demo NFT contract to the `Polygon Amoy` chain,
-To be used specifically in this project, The contract's address is:
+To be used specifically in this project, The contract's address can be seen in the call to Tweed's function.

 ## Setup locally